katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 - Look at every cell in the grid
 - Recognize a land cell (versus a water cell)
-- Find all the land cells that belong in an island
+- Find all the land cells in a given island
 - Track which cells have already been visited
 - Count each island only once

 ## Step one: Look at every cell in the grid

-At this point you may not have a clear picture yet of how to accomplish all of these steps.
-That's fine.
-For now we'll start with the most basic step: looking at each individual cell.
+Let's start with the most basic step: looking at each individual cell.

-Writing a loop that looks at every cell is fairly straightforward.
-Once we have the dimensions of the grid we can use that information to write a for loop that will look at each cell.

-The input we receive is a 2-dimensional array, or an array of arrays.
-We can find its dimensions by looking at the length of the top level array, and the length of the first row.
+We can move through the cells one by one using the dimensions of the grid.
+We can find its dimensions by looking at the length of the top level array, and then the length of the first row.

 ```javascript
 const numRows = grid.length;
 const numCols = grid[0].length;
 ```

-We can then use the dimensions of the grid to write a loop that looks at each individual cell.
+Now we'll write a loop that move through each row, looking at every cell in that row.

 ```javascript
 for (let row = 0; row < numRows; row++) {